fazilchengapra/applica/docs/services/user-service/database/schema.md

 ## Overview

-One PostgreSQL database (RDS), owned exclusively by `user_service`.
+One PostgreSQL database (`applica_db`), owned exclusively by `user_service`.
 No other service should read/write these tables directly — go through the API.

 Cross-service references (e.g. `ai_service`'s `master_cvs.user_id`) are stored as
-plain UUIDs, never as real foreign keys.
+plain integers/uuids, never as real foreign keys.
 Each service owns its own database — see the note on `master_cvs` at the bottom of this doc.

 ## Core tables